ALC199601/Getting-and-Cleaning-Data-Course-Project/codebook.md

-Variables in the tidy data set are:
+Variables in the tidy data set are (the convention X/Y/X indicate three variables, each with a respective X, Y, or Z value):

   tBodyAcc-mean-X/Y/Z